 Read our updated info about the Coronavirus in Warsaw.

-If you're reading this, you're most likely self-isolating, couped up indoors and binge watching as many TV series as possible.
+If you're reading this, you're most likely choosing to avoid going out as much as possible, instead self-isolating, working from home, couped up indoors and binge watching as many TV series as possible.
 Slightly boring, but OK, the circumstances are out of our control and we have to just go with the flow.
 So far, so good, 8 episodes in to your favourite series of the moment and then the dreaded belly rumble hits.
 It's time to eat.
-You hopefully have enough food at home if you're living here as an Expat or Erasmus student, but you may be a tourist stuck in a hotel room or rented apartment and don't have the luxury of stocking your own fridge.
+You hopefully have enough food at home if you're living here as an Expat or Erasmus student, but you may be a tourist or business traveller in a hotel room or rented apartment and don't have the luxury of stocking your own fridge.
 Hell, whatever your situation, you might just want to eat something from one of your favourite restaurants.
 Relax, it's not the end of the world.

 All restaurants in Warsaw remain open, although members of the public are not permitted inside, you can still enjoy their exciting menus by choosing takeaway and delivery orders.
 In order to survive, some (but not all) local restaurants have embraced takeaway and delivery options, either by calling them directly, or using online/app services like Pyszne.pl, Glovo, UberEats and Wolt - these apps are likewise good to find open restaurants with takeaway/delivery near your current location.
 Restaurants have also introduced their own additional measures to instil confidence amongst clients.
 These practices range from having their delivery people wear protective masks, wiping card terminals and cleaning hands with antibacterial gels/wipes after each transaction.
 Beyond this, some transactions are completely online based, meaning no physical contact with the delivery person, who simply places your order at your door, keeping their distance as they greet you.